jennifer-culbertson/oels2025/oels_practical_wk8.md

 The first part of `confederate_priming.js` is some notes and then a couple of functions for handling random elements of the experiment.

-First, we are going to assign each participant a random participant ID - this means we can save one CSV file and one set of audio recordings per participant, rather than cramming everything into a single file as we have been doing so far.
+First, we are going to assign each participant a random participant ID - this is good practice, and can be used if you ever want to save more than one file per participant (see notes on audio at the end).
 We create these random IDs using a jsPsych built-in function:

 ```js
 var participant_id = jsPsych.randomization.randomID(10);